Skip to Content

 Some experience an ocean or sea-like taste when eating oysters.
 Other people have said their oysters have a salty flavor.
 Experts believe that the best way to describe how oysters taste is that they are a fusion of everything that lives in the sea.

-The phrase, “you are what you eat” rings spot on for the oyster because they taste like what they eat.
+The phrase, “you are what you eat” rings spot on for the oysters because they taste like what they eat.
 Oysters are capable of filtering 60 or more gallons of water per day, so all of the bits of food and items that it took in to clean the sea water contribute to how an oyster tastes.
 That explains why no one oyster tastes exactly the same.

+Differences in the oyster’s food sources, such as different types of algae in that body of water will change the way the oysters taste.
 Others have described oysters as going through three different phases: salty, sweet, and floral or fruity.
 Oysters go through these phases during different bodies of water, temperatures, and times of the year.

 Oysters Give a Taste of the Sea